Fotisbs/Grapevine_Vinifications_Vidiano_2019-/README.md

 cp demux_out[0-9]/analysis_ready/*.fastq demux_out/analysis_ready/
 cd ../../
 ```
-2) Following, the "Vinification Vidiano 2019 Quality-Classification-Phyloseq Object.R" script of the Fungi(or Bacteria)/2.PhyloseqObjectPerp folder is run in order to prepare the final phyloseq object to be used in the data analysis described below.
+2) Following, the "Vinification Vidiano 2019 Quality-Classification-Phyloseq Object.R" script of the Fungi(or Bacteria)/2.PhyloseqObjectPreparation folder is run in order to prepare the final phyloseq object to be used in the data analysis described below.
 Before running the script make sure that the necessary reference databases are found in the same folder.
+The taxonomic annotations of the resulting fungal and bacterial ASVs were performed using the UNITE ITS v.8.2 (04.02.2020) (Morrison-Whittle et al., 2017) and the Silva v.138 (Yilmaz et al., 2014) databases as references respectively.
 ```
-cd Fungi/2.PhyloseqObjectPrep
+cd Fungi/2.PhyloseqObjectPreparation
 # fetch the databases
 wget https://files.plutof.ut.ee/public/orig/1D/B9/1DB95C8AC0A80108BECAF1162D761A8D379AF43E2A4295A3EF353DD1632B645B.gz
 # run the R script
-Fungi Vinification Vinification Vidiano 2020 Quality-Classification-Phyloseq Object.r cd ../../
+Fungi Vinification Vidiano 2019 Quality-Classification-Phyloseq Object.r
+cd ../../
-cd Bacteria/2.PhyloseqObjectPrep
+cd Bacteria/2.PhyloseqObjectPreparation
 # fetch the databases
 wget https://zenodo.org/record/4587955/files/silva_nr99_v138.1_train_set.fa.gz
 wget https://zenodo.org/record/4587955/files/silva_nr99_v138.1_wSpecies_train_set.fa.gz
 tar vxf *.gz
 # run the R script
-Bacteria Vinification Vinification Vidiano 2020 Quality-Classification-Phyloseq Object.r cd ../../
+Bacteria Vinification Vidiano 2019 Quality-Classification-Phyloseq Object.r
+cd ../../
 ```
 3) Data analysis folder include subfolders for each analysis graphs supplied at the researched article "Metataxonomic and metatranscriptomic analysis reveal microbial succession and metabolic pathways activated during spontaneous and inoculated vinification".
-Subfolders contain the R script to be executed for "Fungi", "Bacteria", and "Metatranscriptomic" accordingly.
+Subfolders contain the R script to be executed for "Fungi" and "Bacteria" for both main and supplementary figures.
 ```

 3a.)
 Run Bar Plots analysis